|24/7 access to the libriaries||Research data management|

 General Delivery Service

-The following items are directly delivered to your Department:
+You do not have to activate this service as the following items are automatically delivered to your Department:

 Books ordered as part of your ordering rights or for your personal reference collection

 Your inter-library loans and articles ordered via our document delivery service

 To borrow books from the Central Library (LC), department staff can use our campus delivery service, which delivers books directly to the front office of the respective department.
 N.b.: If you choose to activate this service you will not be able to borrow books from the textbook collection (level 3).

 To activate the service, please fill out this form.